swarnava-96/Flight-Fare-Prediction/README.md

 Login or signup in order to create virtual app.
 You can access the free tier.
 For application deployment you have to install Putty,Puttygen and WinSCP.

-## Frontend Using Flask and HTML and CSS
+## Frontend Using Flask, HTML and CSS

 http://ec2-13-58-188-11.us-east-2.compute.amazonaws.com:8080/